Hengle/Folkvangr/Jobs/Available Positions.md

 **Requirements:** Background in VFX or Game Design Preferable.
 Familiarity with Unity and C# is necessary.

+### Producer (Optional)
+**Role:** To secure sponsors, private backers, and publicity.
+The goal is to ensue the game gets made according to professional standards, which involves paying fair rates to employees.

+**Requirements:** Professional Networking Connctions

 # Previs and Pre-Production

 ### Writer
-Role: Script Development, Story Arcs, Sidequests
+Role: Script Development, Story Arcs, Sidequests, Research

 ### Storyboard/Layout Artist
 Responsible for storyboards (20+ frames), Scene Breakdowns, timing, and blocking, key colors, layout